 While contact lenses provide millions of people with an effective and satisfying solution for a broad range of vision impairments and eye issues, some people cannot comfortably or safely wear them.
 If you are prone to eye infections, have severe allergies or dry eyes that are not responsive to treatment, are exposed to a dusty daily environment, or cannot properly care for contact lenses, we’ll recommend a different option in care.

 While, in some ways, contact lens considerations for children are the same as those for teenagers and adults, some significant differences require further discussion.
 Whether or not a child is a candidate for contact lenses and at what age they can safely wear them depends on several factors.
 For one thing, it’s essential to evaluate how well a child can handle the responsibility of safely and properly caring for their contacts.
 Another consideration is the presence of underlying medical conditions or significant seasonal allergies.
-At the office of Granger Dentistry, we provide skilled and experienced care.
+At our office, we provide skilled and experienced care.
 If you are interested in contact lenses for your child, we’re well equipped to advise you on the healthiest and safest vision care options.